 Jane Walker, Sales Consultant

-Jane has been travelling with her husband to Africa for over 20 years, visiting 12 different countries on 40 separate trips.
+Jane has been travelling with her husband to Africa for over 20 years, visiting 12 different countries on over 40 separate trips.
 Her main career was with British Telecommunications, but in 2005 she gave that up to concentrate full time on two of her great loves – Africa and horse-riding.
 As Africa offers some incredible horse-riding safaris, she is now our horse-riding specialist and has ridden with 12 horseback safari operators throughout East and Southern Africa.
 Of all her riding experiences, cantering alongside plains game and giraffe in the shadow of Mount Kilimanjaro and through the shallow waters of the Okavango Delta in flood rank amongst her best.
 However, Jane is passionate about all aspects of the African wilderness and the outdoors in general.
 She is a keen birder and an experienced walker, having climbed Mount Kilimanjaro, and trekked in the Drakensberg, Simien Mountains and the Nepal Himalaya.
 Out of the saddle, canoeing on the Zambezi River in Zimbabwe and exploring Zambia’s Luangwa Valley on foot remain two of her personal highlights.
 Her favourite sound in the bush is “a leopard calling at night, ideally from directly under my bed”, which has happened!

 Josie Lewry, Administration and Flights